 After chemo, Melissa needs a stem cell Transplant to send this Leukemia packing for good and CURE her.
 Only 30% of patients are able to find a suitable donor within their family – the remaining 70% need to search for an unrelated donor between the ages of 18-44 somewhere out there.
 Could it be you?
 Ethnicity is a determining factor, so our best chance of finding a match is by searching the Filipino community.
 However, it is still possible to match with donors from different ethnic backgrounds.
 If you’re willing, it’s easy to join the registry – a simple cheek swab that’s sent to you in the mail.
 Should you be a match, the donating process is often barely more intensive than that of giving blood.
 You may match one of the other 30,000 people in the US diagnosed annually with life threatening blood diseases like Leukemia.
 You can save a life and ensure that Leukemia isn’t the end for another person and family out there, but just a chapter in a long story yet to be written.

 Melissa was unable to find a donor match in the registry and she needed a transplant as soon as possible.
-So, her Uncle, who is a half match, donated his stem cells so she could have another change at life.
-Haploidentical transplant come with some risks, but we wish Melissa and her family all the best.
-So my humble asks:

 1. Please consider joining the registry.